Pooler Domestic Violence Defense Lawyer

 Why Legal Help Is Important

 It is important to remember that Georgia has worked hard to protect the rights and healing journeys of domestic violence victims.
 Legislation like the Violence Against Women Act (VAWA) can make it difficult for people charged with domestic violence to garner sympathy in the court of public opinion, even if the charges against them are completely untrue.
+Georgia’s domestic violence law plays a crucial role in shaping how these cases are handled.

 Viable Defenses Against a Domestic Violence Charge